Nathanahell/manchester/README.md

 Manchester is a cross-platform command-line memo to quickly find a system command.
 It is designed for portability, ease of use, and can be customized to suit your needs.
 The main features of the tool are the following :
 - **Portability**: the project is cross-platfrom as it can be built for different targets.
-Take the release binary and you are all set !
-No set-up required !
+Take the release binary and you are all set.
+No set-up required.
 - **Does not require internet access**: your notes are embedded within the binary, therefore no internet access or install is required after building the porject.
 Ideal for constrained environment.
 - **Ease of use**: Use a fuzzy searcher for easier command matching.
 Navigation is done using the arrow keys.